 Cousins Not Favorite Teachers

 "Miss Sally Devaul was my first cousin and she was far from being my favorite teacher," he continued.
-"She once approached me with a needles and thread in hand, threatening to sew my lips up if I didn't stop talking during school hours."
+"She once approached me with a needle and thread in hand, threatening to sew my lips up if I didn't stop talking during school hours."

 "Another teacher of mine, and also a cousin, was Charles Lippincott.
 I remember one day when his whip snapped in two while he was thrashing one of the boys.
 I laughed uproariously at the episode- until Charlie turned around and whipped me for laughing at him."